a3lachi/Rizm/README.md

-شحال من عام وانا تنكودي يالاه كتشفت بلي عمري كوديت 😆 قطع لايدير لخير

 # Introduction

-To code is not to use an API, a software engineer is not a customer ordering food.
+To code is not to use an API, a software engineer is not a customer ordering **food**.
 He is a tool builder, what leads to : how can I build a tool using tools I abstractly use and not genuinely know ?
 It's correct that if the tools I'm using are "powerful" I will build "better", I am left then with two options :
 1. Know the happening abstraction layers before I got here
 2. Use abstraction and pretend I know what I'm doing